 The interview process in December is viewed as part of the programme and successful applicants will go on to participate in 10 delivered sessions (1 – 2 days per month) commencing in January 2019 and 1 day of participant presentations in December 2020.
 The ADSE Graduation will take place in Summer 2021.
 Delivery of the programme will mainly be at Ulster University.

 What happens if I am not able to attend or drop out?

 As this is s developmental programme it has been designed on the basis of full attendance.
 If participants have any difficulties they should contact Steve Pollard at the University in the first instance.
 Where there is reasonable grounds for absence, each case will be assessed on its own merit.
 Participants will be expected to catch up with the materials and complete all assignments.

-If individuals decide to drop out there may be a requirement to return the value of Fellowship or make a suitable contribution.
+If individuals decide to drop out there may be a requirement to return the value of the bursary or make a suitable contribution.
 Again each case will be assessed on its merit.
 (TBA)

 An SSEI led consortium including Podiem and UCIT supported by the Ulster Business School tendered and won a contract to deliver a year-long social enterprise intervention for Limerick City Enterprise Board.

 The main aims of the programme were to:

 - Build awareness and stimulate interest of the nature and potential of social enterprise (more commonly known as ‘community enterprise’) in Limerick.

 - Provide a practical programme that will develop a cohort of community leaders to work through a leadership and business process that will enable them to support the creation or development of a social enterprise in their area.

 - Provide a development process for people seeking to grow and develop a Community/Social Enterprise that would be sustainable and provide employment opportunities.